Teresa Bryant: Storylines

 Teresa first appears on 28 March 2007, as the former wife of Jerry Morton (Michael Starke).
-She mistreats her children Kayleigh (Jessica Barden) and Finlay (Ramone Quinn), resulting in Jerry taking them back to Weatherfield.
+She mistreats her children Kayleigh Morton (Jessica Barden) and Finlay Bryant (Ramone Quinn), resulting in Jerry taking them back to Weatherfield.
 On 4 April, Teresa leaves Weatherfield.

 She returns to the Street in May 2008, following Jerry's heart attack.
 In June 2008, she cons Lloyd Mullaney into thinking that Finlay is his son, and takes advantage of Lloyd.
-Her con is eventually revealed to Jerry after Lloyd tells Mel (Emma Edmondson).
+Her con is eventually revealed to Jerry after Lloyd tells Jerry and Teresa's daughter Mel Morton (Emma Edmondson).
 Jerry responds by throwing Teresa out, though he later lets an insistent Teresa stay a little longer, much to Mel's dismay.
 Teresa reveals that her ex-boyfriend Gary Denmark, Finlay's father, used to beat her, and it is discovered he is now in prison.
-On 25 June 2008, Teresa begins a brief feud with the Websters after she attacks Rosie (Helen Flanagan) at David Platt's (Jack P. Shepherd) house party when she makes jibes about Jerry's weight.
+On 25 June 2008, Teresa begins a brief feud with the Websters after she attacks Rosie Webster (Helen Flanagan) at David Platt's (Jack P. Shepherd) house party when she makes jibes about Jerry's weight.

 Tension relaxes when Mel goes on a holiday with cop mate Abi Sharpe (Rachael Elizabeth), but when Mel returns she is angry that Teresa is still living at No. 6 and Teresa manipulates Jerry, after he offers to move her into a flat.
 She lies by saying that the flat needs rewiring, as well as protesting that Jerry is increasingly unwell and pale, so Jerry lets her move back in.
 Mel soon discovers Teresa's lie and the mother and daughter have an argument.
 Mel later gives Jerry an ultimatum – Teresa moves out or she does, resulting in Mel going to stay at Abi's, later that episode, Jerry collapses and bangs his head on the coffee table leaving him with a bleeding ear.
 Teresa later confesses to Jerry whilst he is in hospital that she had been giving him extra medication so that he would depend on her more.